Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Diffusion MRI through a bird's eye

 \subsection{Coarse-graining and emergent phenomena}

-\nin Equation (\ref{BT}) is an example of an {\it effective theory} --- i.e. an approximate description that emerges by averaging out the dynamics at the smaller spatial and temporal scales.
-It illustrates a general principle: pretty much every dynamical equation in physics is an effective theory (governed by an effective Hamiltonian or an effective action), i.e. it has {\it emerged} by identifying ``collective" phenomena involving many-particle interactions at a more elementary level \cite{georgi-EFT,anderson1972,wilson1983,cardy-book}.
+\nin Equation (\ref{BT}) is an example of an {\it effective theory} --- i.e., an approximate description that emerges by averaging out the dynamics at the smaller spatial and temporal scales.
+It illustrates a general principle: pretty much every dynamical equation in physics is an effective theory (governed by an effective Hamiltonian or an effective action), i.e., it has {\it emerged} by identifying ``collective" phenomena involving many-particle interactions at a more elementary level \cite{georgi-EFT,anderson1972,wilson1983,cardy-book}.

 Over the past century, physicists have come to realize that, at each level of complexity, the effective theory and its relevant parameters can look very different \cite{anderson1972}, giving rise to the hierarchy of scales and of the corresponding emergent phenomena, from the most microscopic to the most macroscopic.
 Interactions between quarks and gluons give rise to protons and neutrons, so that their charge and mass can be viewed as effective parameters emerging by averaging over the quark/gluon degrees of freedom.
-Interactions between protons, neutrons and electrons give rise to all of chemistry, whereby the details of interactions between protons and neutrons inside nuclei become irrelevant.
-Interactions between molecules, coarse-grained over nm scale, give rise to classical hydrodynamics, statistical mechanics and eventually, to biology, and so on.
+Interactions between protons and neutrons forms a nucleus; interactions between nuclei and electrons give rise to all of chemistry, whereby the details of interactions between protons and neutrons inside nuclei become irrelevant.
+Interactions between molecules, coarse-grained over nm scale, give rise to hydrodynamics, statistical mechanics and eventually, to biology, and so on.

-It is remarkable that, for instance, there is not a hint of classical hydrodynamics at the level of Schr\"odinger or Dirac equation describing the atomic structure; the large-scale hydrodynamic description {\it emerges} after a highly nontrivial averaging over the corresponding quantum degrees of freedom of many molecules.
-Refined methods such as renormalization \cite{wilson1983,cardy-book} have been crafted specifically to single out relevant parameters from the rest upon coarse-graining, proceeding from the shortest to the longest length scales and gradually averaging out the short-scale degrees of freedom, producing a fascinating hierarchy of all natural phenomena \cite{anderson1972}.
+It is remarkable that, for instance, there is not a hint of classical hydrodynamics at the level of the Schr\"odinger and Dirac equations describing the atomic structure; the large-scale hydrodynamic description {\it emerges} after a highly nontrivial averaging over the corresponding quantum degrees of freedom of many molecules.
+Refined methods such as renormalization \cite{wilson1983,cardy-book} were crafted specifically to single out relevant parameters from the rest upon iterative \it coarse-graining \cite{Migdal1976,Kadanoff1976}, which is a procedure that averages the dynamics over finer-scale degrees of freedom to derive approximate effective dynamics at the coarser scales involving a minimal number of parameters.
+This way of thinking reveals a fascinating hierarchy of natural phenomena \cite{anderson1972}. \keep